Sarasota Contemporary Dance puts the fun in Funk

-SARASOTA — Sarasota Contemporary Dance puts the “fun” in its dance and music collaboration with Reverend Barry & The Funk.

-SCD will join forces with Reverend Barry & The Funk, an eight-piece funk band featuring a three-piece horn section and one of the fastest-rising “buzzworthy” acts in Florida.
+The Sarasota Contemporary Dance will join forces with Reverend Barry & The Funk, an eight-piece funk band featuring a three-piece horn section, and one of the fastest-rising “buzzworthy” acts in the state of Florida.

-This collaboration “will not be a Funk dance show, but instead showcase the essence of funk, groove, and boogie through a contemporary dance language,” said Leymis Bolaños Wilmott, SCD artistic director.
+This collaboration “will not be a funk dance show, but instead showcase the essence of funk, groove and boogie through a contemporary dance language,” said Artistic Director Leymis Bolanos Wilmott.

-The band features: Grammy-nominated drummer Ray C. Williams (Erykah Badu, Stevie Wonder); Grammy-Nominated vocalist Yaya Diamond (for her work with Walter “Clyde” Orange of The Commodores); Grammy-Nominated guitarist Mark Vincent (Melissa Etheridge, Stanley Clarke, The 5th Dimension, Dionne Warwick, Michael Sembello); bassist, lead vocalist and bandleader “Reverend” Barry Nicholson — who has performed and recorded with several top acts in Los Angeles, Dallas and more.
+Grammy-Nominated vocalist Yaya Diamond (for her work with Walter “Clyde” Orange of The Commodores)

+Grammy-Nominated guitarist Mark Vincent (Melissa Etheridge, Stanley Clarke, The 5th Dimension, Dionne Warwick, Michael Sembello)

+Bassist, lead vocalist and bandleader “Reverend” Barry Nicholson has performed and recorded with several top acts in Los Angeles, Dallas, Texas, and more.

-The horn section features Chris Chiodo (trumpet), Bob Miner (sax) and Donald Parker and have decades of performing credits in every imaginable musical style and configuration, from traveling circuses to big band jazz.
+The super-tight horn section — featuring Chris Chiodo (trumpet), Bob Miner (sax) and Donald Parker — have decades of performing credits in every imaginable musical style and configuration, from traveling circuses to big band jazz.

+The Sarasota Contemporary Dance was formed in 2002 as Fuzión Dance Artists, Sarasota’s first contemporary dance company, by co-founders Wilmot and Rachael Inman.
+Now in its 14th season, SCD continues to bring dance to the community through eclectic performances and educational programming, while collaborating with artists and community groups to enrich the human experience.

 Post a comment as